Sweet corn: Genetics

-Illinois Foundation Seeds Inc. was the first seed company to release a supersweet corn and it was called 'Illini Xtra Sweet', but widespread use of supersweet hybrids did not occur until the early 1980s.
-The popularity of supersweet corn rose due to its long shelf life and large sugar content when compared to conventional sweet corn.
+Illinois Foundation Seeds Inc. was the first seed company to release a supersweet corn named 'Illini Xtra Sweet', but widespread use of supersweet hybrids did not occur until the early 1980s.
+The common use of supersweet corn rose due to its long shelf life and large sugar content when compared to conventional sweet corn.
 This has allowed the long-distance shipping of sweet corn and has enabled manufacturers to can sweet corn without adding extra sugar or salt.
-Breeding has resolved the germination rate issue, but it is still generally true that sh2 corn is less juicy than their su counterparts. sh2-i ("shivel2-intermediate") cultivars under development exploits a different mutation on the same gene to try and create varieties that are both juicy and sweet.
+Breeding has resolved the germination rate issue, but it is still generally true that sh2 corn is less juicy than their su counterparts. sh2-i ("shrunken2-intermediate") cultivars under development exploits a different mutation on the same gene to create varieties that are both juicy and sweet.

 The third gene mutation to be discovered is the se (or se1) for "sugary enhanced" allele, responsible for so-called "Everlasting Heritage" cultivars, such as 'Kandy Korn'.
 Cultivars with the se alleles have a longer storage life and contain 12–20% sugar.
 The gene for Se1 has been located.

 All of the alleles responsible for sweet corn are recessive, so it must be isolated from other corn, such as field corn and popcorn, that release pollen at the same time; the endosperm develops from genes from both parents, and heterozygous kernels will be tough and starchy.
 The se and su alleles do not need to be isolated from each other.
 However supersweet cultivars containing the sh2 allele must be grown in isolation from other cultivars to avoid cross-pollination and resulting starchiness, either in space (various sources quote minimum quarantine distances from 100 to 400 feet or 30 to 120 m) or in time (i.e., the supersweet corn does not pollinate at the same time as other corn in nearby fields).

 Modern breeding methods have also introduced cultivars incorporating multiple gene types: